rikikoo/filler/README.md

 If you want to see the game being played out much more prettily than on a strobe command line, just pipe the last command to `visual`, like so (when in the `resources` directory):
 `./filler_vm -p1 ../rkyttala.filler -p2 players/superjeannot.filler -f maps/map01 | ./visual`

+The visualizer was made by the awesome avocadohooman